Hale Area Schools, local first responders, educated on active shooter situations

 “We were instructed to lock the office down, and they asked us questions, like where the shooter was and if we could describe the shooter,” she said.

-While this was only a simulation for local Emergency Medical Services and law enforcement, the realistic gun shots and playacting by the volunteers triggered anxiety in Hale.
+While this was only a simulation for local Emergency Medical Services and law enforcement, the realistic gun shots and playacting by the volunteers triggered anxiety in Howell.

 “If this was an actual situation I may have wanted to go out in the hall and double check,” she said.